ubiubi18/idena-IIP-draft/README.md

 by ubiubi / @audiodidakt314

 # Abstract:
- Only flips that are submitted with first 8 hours should be rewarded which will result in more AI-resistant flips and higher rewards for unique people.
+ Only flips that are submitted with first 8 hours of each epoch should be rewarded.
+This will result in higher rewards for unique people and more AI-resistant flips.

 # Motivation: